marytts/marytts-wiki/HMMVoiceCreation.md

 5- Run the **TranscriptionAligner**, this program will create the allophones directory.

-6- Run the **FeatureSelelection**, this program will create a mary/features.txt file, it requires the MARY server running.
+6- Run the **FeatureSelection**, this program will create a mary/features.txt file, it requires the MARY server running.
 Select here all the features and save the file.

 7- Run the **PhoneUnitFeatureComputer**, to extract context feature vectors from the text data.
 This procedure will create a phonefeatures directory.
 For running this component the MARY server should be running as well.